Gary, Indiana

 I think about how the cat was holding so much inside him that he needed surgery or he would literally die.
 I think about Indiana bathroom laws, and how it must feel, when you’re about to burst, to not know what you’re allowed to do, to feel like you have to choose between exploding on the inside and the possibility of incredible violence.

 I feel symbols and narratives pushing against me.
-I can feel everyone at the party looking at me.
+I can feel everyone on the beach looking at me.
 I’m not imagining it.
 I know how I must look.
-A 60s time traveler that fell into the ocean.
+A 60s time traveler who fell into the ocean.
 An outsider, forever, across every dimension.
 I close my eyes and see the words CALIFORNIA LIBERAL HIPPIE COMMIE SOCIALIST FAGGOT FREAK.

 I open my eyes and I see a black and white American flag with a blue band running across the center, flying from a flagpole on the lawn of a mansion on the bluff overlooking the shore.